-PHYS 1415 - Physical Science I Frank Phillips College
+PHYS 1417 - Physical Science II Frank Phillips College

-Course is designed for non-majors and surveys topics from physics, chemistry, geology, astronomy, and meteorology, with an emphasis on physical phenomena.
-Topics include the scientific method and a survey of mechanics, matter, heat, optics, electricity, and magnetism.
+Course is designed for non-science majors and surveys topics from physics, chemistry, geology, astronomy, and meteorology.
+This course provides a broad background of fundamentals of chemistry and physics with an emphasis in chemistry including structures and systems, energy transformations, changes over time, interactions and scientific world view.